oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 preferred, this draft provides a mechanism for the client to directly interact with the user.
 This requires a high degree of trust between the authorization server and the client, as there typically is for first-party applications.
-It should only be considered when there are usability concerns with a redirect-based approach, such as for native mobile or desktop applications.
+It should be considered only when a redirect-based approach introduces usability issues, for example, when switching context between a native mobile or desktop application and the browser disrupts the user journey and prevents task completion.

 This draft also extends the token response (typically for use in response to a refresh token request) and resource server response to allow the authorization server or resource server to indicate that the client should re-request authorization from the user.
 This can include requesting step-up authentication by including parameters defined in {{RFC9470}} as well.